Event and centre management is a popular and competitive field so work experience in the hotel, catering or travel industry is essential

 Accommodation may occasionally be offered as part of the remuneration package.

 Income figures are intended as a guide only.

 Conference centre managers regularly work unsocial hours.
 A shift system usually operates to ensure adequate management staffing, involving early morning starts, late night finishes and evening and weekend work.

-Managers may have to work additional hours and be on call, in case of an emergency or an urgent problem.
+You may have to work additional hours and be on call, in case of an emergency or urgent problem.